aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 1. Use the `CheckpointToken` from the invocation input for the first checkpoint
 2. Use the returned `CheckpointToken` from each checkpoint response for subsequent checkpoints
-3. Handle `InvalidParameterValueException` errors for invalid tokens
+3. Handle `InvalidParameterValueException` errors for invalid tokens (message starts with "Invalid checkpoint token")
 4. Never reuse a checkpoint token that has already been consumed

 ### 5.3 Checkpoint Request Format